AYEC 261 / EU Regulation

 Check My Finnair Claim

-Free check · 3 years (Finland) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · No fee unless you win
+Free eligibility check · 3 years (Finland) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · Fee disclosed before signature

 01We Know Finnair

-Finnair operates 80+ aircraft from its Helsinki hub, serving 100+ destinations with a focus on Asia routes.
+Finnair operates a fleet of aircraft from its Helsinki hub, serving destinations worldwide with a focus on Asia routes.
 The airline is a oneworld alliance member.
-Helsinki's efficient operations and Finnair's well-maintained fleet contribute to above-average on-time performance (80–84%).
+Helsinki's efficient operations and Finnair's well-maintained fleet contribute to above-average on-time performance.
 However, Russian airspace closure (2022–present) has forced rerouting on Asia routes, adding 2–4 hours to some flights.

 Our Success Rate